-lightning and the thunder of the battlefield, the blackness and darkness of those dismal clouds of smoke, which like death's own pall, shroud the encounter; it is not the continual roar of its cannon, nor the agonizing shrieks and groans of fallen battalions, of wounded and dying legions, nor is it at the close of the day, the battlefield itself, covered with the gore and scattered limbs of butchered myriads, with here and there a pile, a mountain heap of slain heroes in the fatal pass, mingled with the wreck of broken arms, lances, helmets, swords, and shattered firearms, amidst the pavement of fallen balls that have completed the work of destruction, numerous as hailstones after the fury of the storm; nor, amidst these, the sight of the wounded lying upon one another, weltering in their blood, imploring assistance, importuning an end of their woes by the hand of a surviving soldier, invoking death as the only respite from excruciating torments.
+lightning and the thunder of the battlefield, the blackness and darkness of those dismal clouds of smoke, which like death's own pall, shroud the encounter; it is not the continual roar of its cannon, nor the agonizing shricks and groans of fallen battalions, of wounded and dying legions, nor is it at the close of the day, the battlefield itself, covered with the gore and scattered limbs of butcher-'ed myriads, with here and there a pile, a mountain heap of slain heroes in the fatal pass, mingled with the wreck of broken arms, lances, helmets, swords, and shattered firearms, amidst the pavement of fallen balls that have completed the work of destruction, numerous as hailstones after the fury of the storm; nor, amidst these, the sight of the wounded lying upon one another, weltering in their blood, imploring assistance, importuning an end of their woes by the hand of a surviving soldier, invoking death as the only respite from excruciating torments.
 But this is not all; for the tidings are at length carried to their respective homes.
-Then come the bitter wail of widows and orphans, the screams and the anguish of mothers and sisters deprived forever of the consolations in the conflict.
+Then come the bitter wail of widows and orphans, the screams and the anguish of mothers and sisters deprived forever of the consolations and hopes that clustered around the anticipated. return of those so dear to them, that have perished in the conflict.

 But even these are not the most fearful desolations of war.
-Where now are the 200,000 lost by England in our Revolutionary War; the 70,-000 who fell at Waterloo and Quatre-Bros; the 80.--- at Borodino: the 300,000 at Arbela: or where the 15,000,000 Goths destroyed by Justinian in 20 years; the 32,000,000 by Genghis Khan in 41 years; the 60,000 slain by the Turks; the 80,000,-000 by the Tartars, hurried away to judgment in a paroxysm of wrath, amid the fury of the passions?
+Where now are the 200,000 lost by England in our Revolutionary War; the 70,-000 who fell at Waterloo and Quatre-Bros; the 80,--- at Borodino; the 300,000 at Arbela; or where the 15,000,000 Goths destroyed by Justinian in 20 years; the 32,000,000 by Genghis Khan in 41 years; the 60,000 slain by the Turks; the 80,000,-000 by the Tartars, hurried away to judgment in a paroxysm of wrath, amid the fury of the passions?
 What can we think of their eternal destiny?
 Besides all these, how many have died in captivity?
 How many an unfortunate exile or captive might, with a French Prisoner, sing of woes like these, or even greater?-